Ford Mustang (fifth generation): V6 Appearance Package

 At the 2007 SEMA Show in Las Vegas, Ford Custom Accessories introduced the V6 Appearance Package.
 Among the items were a billet grille, scoops, a spoiler and blackout trim treatments.
-This package includes an upgraded suspension, additional interior trim, and a grille with foglights.
 Available in 2008 as a $2,398 option, it was promoted with an additional Power Pack FR1 (an 85 mm Cold Air Intake sourced from the Bullitt, True Dual exhaust with an X-pipe and Bullitt Mufflers, a Pro-Cal Hand held tuner and a Ford Racing Performance oil filter), handling package FR3 (shocks/struts, front and rear anti-rollbars, V6 lowering springs, and a V6 strut tower bar) and a short throw shifter.
 Available in 2008, the V6 Appearance Package was only available on the V6 Coupe with the Premium Package with either an automatic or manual transmission and only with Grabber Orange, Vapor Silver Metallic, and Dark Candy Apple Red.
 For 2009 the V6 Appearance Package was offered in Performance White and Black.
 By 2008, total of 152 V6 Appearance Packages were built and only 96 by 2009.